BICENTENNIAL TRIBUTE

 Scene 2

-A fortnight later, the friends are expected and the library is sumptuously stuffed with wines, weaponry - and but two! wenches
+A fortnight later, the friends are expected, and the library is sumptuously stuffed with wines, weaponry - and but two! wenches

 JM: Mr. Scroope Davies is here, my lord!

-B: Scrope, how do ye do! (shuffles) - er, regrettably - I don't as yet have a single sous for you
+B: Scrope, how do ye do! (shuffles) - er, regrettably - I don't - as yet - have a single sous for you

-SBD: Tsk!Pfft! (waves hand) - don't mind that - your legal man, Hanson (B to self: that rodent!!) - informed me that your deluxe coal is to be hauled from your mines at any moment (sniffs air) - my, are you wearing Attar of Rose?
+SBD: Tsk!
+Pfft! (waves hand) - don't mind that - your legal man, Hanson (B to self: that rodent!!) - informed me that your deluxe coal is to be hauled from your mines at any moment (sniffs air) - my, are you wearing Attar of Rose?

-B: Aye - 'tis the only civilised bathing scent left in the house - a gift from the Pasha to my late dear mother, alas! - the most pleasant of my inheritance of woes
+B: Aye - 'tis the only civilised bathing scent left in the house - a gift from the Pasha to my late dear mother, alas! - ‘tis the most pleasant of my inheritance of woes

 JM: Captain Byron, my lord

 B: Ah!
-Welcome, cousin - and current heir apparent to this haunted, dilapidated pile
+Welcome, cousin - and current heir apparent to this haunted, dilapidated pile (bows)

-JM(is out of breath): Mr. Harness, my lord - and (reads card) - the ‘pulling' Earl of Carlisle?
+JM: Mr. Harness, my lord - and (reads card) - the ‘pulling' Earl of Carlisle?

-Hs(is indifferent): I must say, Byron, I am wonderfully taken with your Joe Murray (JM wobbily bows) - quite the living antiquity
+Hs (is indifferent): I must say, Byron, I am wonderfully taken with your Joe Murray (JM wobbily bows) - quite the living antiquity

 B: Joe? - aye, he is as much a part of Newstead as the monks Sarcophigii